greg-raven/grus/_posts/2014-02-01-conserving-water-and-california.md

 In 2011, you signed the second half (AB 131) of California's "DREAM Act."
 This bill gave illegal aliens in-state tuition to California's universities and access to state-funded financial aid.

-At the same time, you also signed into law AB 1236, essentially banning employers in California from using E-Verify, the national online database used to check workers' immigration status.
+At the same time, you also signed into law A.B.
+1236, essentially banning employers in California from using E-Verify, the national online database used to check workers' immigration status.

 Apparently not content with the destructive powers of the other two bills, you then signed a third bill (AB 353) to block police from impounding vehicles at checkpoint because a driver is unlicensed.
 While the bill text does not directly mention illegal aliens, the purpose of the bill is to protect unlicensed individuals, particularly illegal aliens.